BSc Veterinary Nursing and Companion Animal Behaviour (D313)

 Additional fees: For veterinary nursing trainees there is a registration fee paid to the Royal College of Veterinary Surgeons when you enrol which was £196 in 2020/21.
 During your practical training you are expected to wear a uniform.
-There will be the opportunity to order uniforms during the autumn/spring term before going out to placement.
+There will be the opportunity to order and purchase uniforms during your first year before going out to placement.
 Transport and accommodation costs may be incurred as a result of placements.Further information on tuition fees, living costs and financial support.

 |Location of course||Clifton campus, Langford campus, Placements|